knitcodemonkey/presentation-proposals/styling-react-for-reuse.md

     * Load a component, try to fit it into my page, and realize how painful it is.
     * Try another component, one that works.
 One that doesn't hurt.

-* Start from a bare-bones, un-stylized component, and style it while discussing
-    * Class naming conventions such as BEM for easily identifying elements to style
+* Discuss good and bad examples of CSS using various technologies such as css-in-js, glamour, and sass.
+    * Inline styles versus stylesheets, and how to use both
     * Functional versus lipstick styling
-    * Inline styles versus stylesheets, and how to use both
     * Reusable components are oftentimes not used for their original purpose

 * Conclusion